kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 The Target switch will typically be connected to either a single port or as part of a port channel.
 The port where the Target switch will be connected needs for this lab to be connected as a trunk.

 ```
+interface Port-channel1
+switchport trunk native vlan 5
+switchport mode dynamic desirable
+no port-channel standalone-disable
+!
-interface gi 1/0/48
+interface range gi 1/0/10-11
-description PnP Test Environment
+description PnP Test Environment to Cataylist 9300
-switchport mode trunk
+switchport mode dynamic desirable
 switchport trunk allowed vlan 5
+channel-protocol lacp
+channel-group 1 mode passive
 ```

 If a port channel is used initially, then you want to ensure that the port channel can operate as a single link within the bundle and for that reason use passive methods for building the port channel bundles on both the Target and Upstream Neighbor for maximum flexibility.
+Additionally add the **no port-channel standalone-disable** command to ensure the switch does not automatically disable the port channel if it does not come up properly

 ## Lab Section 4 - Testing
 Please use the testing for the DNS Discovery method used above